sbabic/swupdate/doc/source/swupdate.rst

 - Support for setting / erasing `EFI Boot Guard`_ variables

+- Support for pre and post update commands run before the update starts processing data and after the update has finished successfully.

+- Support for lua hooks, executed before any handler runs.

 - Support for preinstall scripts.
-They run before updating the images
+They run after streamed handlers have handled their data, and before regular handlers.

 - Support for postinstall scripts.
 They run after updating the images.